-(8) Grouting Depth of Vertical Heat Pump Wells.
+- (8) Grouting Depth of Vertical Heat Pump Wells.
 Grouting the annulus of a heat pump well is very important and must be completed immediately after the well is drilled due to cave-in potential in the uncased hole.
-Fulllength grout is recommended and may be required (see section (5)) to prevent surface contamination from entering the drinking water aquifer through the borehole.
+Fulllength grout is recommended and may be required (see section (5)) to prevent surface contamination from entering the drinking water aguifer through the borehole.
 The grout required for heat pump wells greater than two hundred feet (200') in depth must be determined by the division in advance.
 A variance form will be issued setting the grouting requirements.
 If the heat pump borehole is not grouted full-length, hole size requirements stated in section (5) must be followed and nonslurry bentonite plugs must be placed into the borehole.
 A plug (first plug) must be placed about forty feet (40') above the total depth of the borehole.
 This plug must be composed of bentonite chips or pellets utilizing at least one (1) bag of bentonite resulting in at least a five-foot (5') plug.
 Every forty feet (40') of borehole that exists above the first plug must have a plug set as described in this section.
 A near surface plug consisting of bentonite granules or powder must be set from a point ten feet (10') below the bottom of the trench, that connects the closed-loop to the heat pump machine, to the base of the trench.
 All bentonite plugs must be hydrated immediately after emplacement if they are in the unsaturated zone.
 All clean fill material placed between the bentonite plugs must be chlorinated.
-Heat pump wells in the Special Area 3 must be grouted full-length with thermal grout, placed from the bottom of the borehole up to the base of the trench.

-(9) Approved Grout Materials.
-The following four (4) grout types are permitted for use in heat pump wells:

-(A) Bentonite Slurry.
+Heat pump wells in the Special Area 3 and Special Area 4 must be grouted full-length with thermal grout, placed from the bottom of the borehole up to the base of the trench. - (9) Approved Grout Materials.
+The following four (4) grout types are permitted for use in heat pump wells: - (A) Bentonite Slurry.
 High solids sodium bentonite slurry must be at least twenty percent to thirty percent (20%-30%) by weight solids to be used as grout.
 Thickened drilling mud or thinner bentonite slurry is strictly prohibited.
 Specialized pumps are required to pump a high solids bentonite slurry.
 When bentonite slurry is used, it must be applied in one (1) continual motion, through a tremie lowered to the grouting point.
 It is recommended that full-length grout be used in all vertical closed-loop heat pump wells.
-The tremie pipe may be removed while the borehole is filled or removed afterward;
+The tremie pipe may be removed while the borehole is filled or removed afterward; - (B) Nonslurry Bentonite.
+Chipped or pelletized bentonite varieties that are designed to fall through standing water may only be used when sealing the annulus of a well that is below the water level in the saturated zone.